arcnetdev/Arcnet-Simple-Mask/README.md

 With this attribute the mask will be placed from the right to the left (that's why reverse:true is defined).

 ##Mask using data-mask attribute
-To get your mask applied with the data-mask attribute just use it as the same way you use with the $.mask function.
+To get your mask applied with the data-mask attribute just use it as the same way you use with the $.arcnetmask function.

 You can put on your own:
 ```bash